Pernod-Ricard/AKS-backup-disks/README.md

 - **Monthly Backups**: First day of every month with retention time = 365 days

 This config will allow you to have a backup of the last 40 days (1 backup per day) as well as a backup of the last 12 month (1 backup per month).

+## Update Azure Modules
+It might be required that you "update Azure modules".
+To do so, simply go in the "modules" section of your Azure Automation account and click "Update Azure Modules" to get the latest version of the modules.